M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: User Study

-\textbf{Coordination Condition.} To assess the effect of coordination on interaction we compared a \textit{with-coordination} and a \textit{without-coordination} variant using a consistent interaction scenario \textit{[discussion on AI in education with direct addressing of individual robots]}.
-In the \textit{with-coordination} condition, we used M2HRI’s centralized coordinator, which computes per-agent response likelihood scores based on each agent’s local observation, personality, and conversation context, and selects which agent(s) should respond.
-In the \textit{without-coordination} condition, the centralized coordinator was removed, and each robot independently made its own turn-taking decisions using only local context.
+\textbf{Coordination Condition.} To assess the effect of contextualized participation on interaction we compared a \textit{with-coordination} and a \textit{without-coordination} variant using a consistent interaction scenario \textit{``discussion on AI in education with direct addressing of individual robots"}.
+In the \textit{with-coordination} condition, we used M2HRI’s contextualized coordination mechanism, which computes per-agent response likelihood scores based on each agent’s local observation, personality, and conversation context, and selects which agent(s) should respond.
+In the \textit{without-coordination} condition, the contextualized coordinator was removed, and each robot independently made its own turn-taking decisions using only local context.
 Across both conditions, the interaction topic and personality configurations were kept identical.